 Decoupage Ideas – Glass Jar with Decorative Lid

-The company’s HQ is a gorgeous Victorian farmhouse, barn and property in Upstate New York, complete with farm animals, gardens, and views of Cayuga Lake.
+The company’s HQ is a gorgeous Victorian farmhouse, barn, and property in Upstate New York, complete with farm animals, gardens, and views of Cayuga Lake.
 Free tours are open to the public.
-Ahem, bucket list!
-Mackenzie-Childs describes their style as tradition with a twist, quirky, happy and inspiring.
-They had me at quirky. 😉 Designers and artisans create their signature hand-painted wares.
-Read about their story and product lines at mackenzie-childs.com.
+Bucket list!

 MacKenzie-Childs Cookie Jar

-My absolute favorite MacKenzie-Childs product is the Cookie Jar with the Courtly Check Enamel Lid, above.
-I keep it in the kitchen filled with grab and go snacks.
-It’s functional yes, but honestly I just love the charm it adds to the room.
+My absolute favorite is their Cookie Jar with the Courtly Check Enamel Lid, above.
+I keep it in the kitchen filled with grab-and-go snacks.
+It’s functional yes, but honestly, I just love the charm it adds to the room.

 Natural Textured Decoupage

 According to Merriam-Webster, découpage is the art of decorating surfaces by applying cutouts (as of paper) and then coating with usually several layers of finish (such as lacquer or varnish).